Last Update 10th May, 2017.

 - Sometimes it’s hard to ‘switch off’

-You suddenly come to the realisation that you’re working on a building a brand and business that is yours.
-It only belongs to you.
-It’s your own online empire you are in complete control of.
+You suddenly come to the realisation that you’re working on creating an income-generating asset that is yours and yours only.
+It’s your own little online empire that you are in complete control of.

 For me, there was nothing worse than having to wake up at 7am to stand at a bus stop in the dark, rainy blustery early hours waiting to go to some call centre for an 11 hour shift.
 Now I work when I want without even needing to get dressed.